coralproject/talk/docs/source/01-01-talk-quickstart.md

 permalink: /
 ---

 Online comments are broken.
-Our open-source Talk tool rethinks how moderation, comment display, and conversation function, creating the opportunity for safer, smarter discussions around your work.
+Our open-source Talk tool rethinks how moderation comment display and conversation function, creating the opportunity for safer and smarter discussions around your work.
 Read more about our product features and goals [here](https://coralproject.net/talk).
 The documentation available here is pertaining to the technical details for